-The project will seek to minimized the effects rather than mitigate the impacts.
-To minimize any possible effects of construction on these species, the following measures will be conducted by the participants of the project:
+The project will seek to minimize the effects rather than mitigate the impacts.
+To minimize any possible effects of construction on these species, the following measures will be conducted by the participants listed below:

-The Illinois Natural History Survey (INHS) Mussel Biologist at (217) 244-4594 shall be contacted upon approval to commence construction activities to schedule relocating mussels outside of the project area prior to any in stream work begins.
-The IDNR Fisheries Biologist at the Gibson City Field Office (217-784-4730 ext 230) and INHS mussel biologist shall be notified 1 week prior to the initiation of the dam removal.
-Fisheries & mussels biologists may meet with the contractor prior to removal activities to agree upon a removal method that minimizes any potential impacts during the removal.
+The Illinois Natural History Survey (INHS) Mussel Biologist at (217) 244-4594 shall be contacted by the contractor upon approval to commence construction activities to schedule relocating mussels outside of the project area prior to any in stream work begins.
+The IDNR Fisheries Biologist at the Gibson City Field Office (217-784-4730 ext 230) and INHS mussel biologist shall be notified by the contractor 1 week prior to the initiation of any in channel work.
+Fisheries & mussels biologists shall meet with the contractor prior to construction activities to agree upon removal methods that minimize any potential impacts during the removal.
 Within 24 hours prior to the dewatering of the pool, the contractor or biologists shall inspect and carefully remove any species within the project area and place them downstream of the project area into water at least 12 inches deep.
 During and upon completing the dewatering of the pool, the contractor or biologists will again inspect the upstream channel that was previous inundated to confirm no mussels or fish have been trapped in isolated pools or dry channel areas.
-If any are found they are to be carefully remove from the area and placed into connected water with at least 12 inches of depth.
+If any are found, they are to be carefully removed from the area and placed downstream of the project area into water at least 12 inches deep.